datadesk/osm-quiet-la/README.md

 ## Credits

-This application was created by Ben Welsh and Ken Schwencke at the [Los Angeles Times Data Desk](datadesk.latimes.com).
+This application was created by Ben Welsh, Ken Schwencke and Len De Groot at the [Los Angeles Times Data Desk](datadesk.latimes.com).
 The cosmetic design was inspired by [this 2008 map](http://projects.latimes.com/elections/orange-county-prop-8-results-by-city/) by Thomas Suh Lauder.
 The technical design borrows heavily from MapBox's [osm-bright](https://github.com/mapbox/osm-bright).